Canterbury Christ Church University:

 - black, Asian and minority ethnic students (BAME)

 - mature students

 - part-time students.

 The project particularly focused on students from faculties and courses where graduate outcomes were low for students from these groups, such as law, business, early childhood studies and public health.

 GradForce worked with employers based in of areas with low socioeconomic status such as Thanet, the Isle of Sheppey and Medway.

 The university identified a number of challenges when developing the GradForce programme:

 - identifying the employers most likely to have roles for students - Kent and Medway is a very large county with 11 district authorities and approximately 68,000 small and medium enterprises (SMEs)

-- breaking the myths held amongst some employers about employing graduates and ‘Mickey Mouse’ degrees
+- breaking the myths held among some employers about employing graduates and degrees perceived as of lower value

 - finding a range of diverse SMEs appropriate for the university’s students regardless of their chosen degree subject